What you will need:

 Align the patchwork with the edge of the towel.
 Pin in place.

 Find the starting point for your seam.
 Start 1/4" seam from the top of the towel and 1/4" in from the right hand side.
 You may want to mark this point with a pencil or water soluble pen.
 (See photo for starting point.)
 Sew along the right side of the patchwork.
+Stop sewing 1/4" from the bottom edge of the towel.

 Press the patchwork strip away from the edge of the towel.